 - Full Board en-suite accommodation, a full programme of walks with all transport to and from the walks, plus evening activities

-- Great walking in the company of Steve, an experienced HF Holidays walk leader, and the creator of this holiday
+- Great walking in the company of an experienced HF Holidays walk leader

 - Our country House is equipped with all the essentials – a welcoming bar and relaxing lounge area, a drying rooming for your boots and kit.

 You're welcome to check-in to your room from 2:30 p.m. onwards (upgraded rooms from 1 p.m.)
 Please join us for afternoon tea.

 Total Ascent: 1,000 feet (300m)